Bareh Posht

-Bareh Posht (بره پشت; also known as Baraposht) is a village in Kuhestani-ye Talesh Rural District, in the Central District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 311, in 77 families.
+Bareh Posht (بره پشت) (Note: Also known as Baraposht) is a village in Kuhestani-ye Talesh Rural District of the Central District in Talesh County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 311 in 77 households.
+The following census in 2011 counted 363 people in 99 households.
+The 2016 census measured the population of the village as 422 people in 127 households.